airbytehq/aircmd/README.md

 If you want to be able to run the aircmd command from anywhere without using poetry run, you'll need to modify your system's PATH environment variable to include the venv/bin directory of your project.
 For development you should avoid this, however, as it will conflict with the global production install of aircmd

-## Configuring `aircmd` with secrets

-Configuration is done in the following order:

- 1 Load secrets using SOPS and store them in environment variables.
- 2 Load environment variables from .env file using python-dotenv
- 3 Use the GlobalSettings class that inherits from BaseSettings to automatically read the configuration from environment variables.
-This is an immutable singleton that is created as `aircmd` starts up

-To solve the chicken and egg problem (you need to have a secret to decrypt a secret), `aircmd` will use the existing gcloud configuration stored on the machine to attempt to decrypt secrets, or optionally can take in a service account JSON as input to perform this decryption instead

 ## Plugin Discovery

 Aircmd uses a plugin manager to discover plugins.
 To discover plugins, make sure they are installed in the Python environment that aircmd is running in.
 You can use the following command to see a list of installed plugins and installable plugins: